divergentdave/cloudflare-dns-http-3/README.md

 Rust crate.
 The same problem does not happen when using HTTP/2, or when passing the query as a GET query parameter.

-Disabling HTTP/3 GREASE and adding a Content-Length header results in a successful request.
-Different error messages are returned when the Content-Length header is omitted or GREASE is included.
-It appears that including GREASE results in the HEADERS and DATA HTTP/3 frames being placed in separate packets, which may impact how the 1.1.1.1 server handles the request.
+Disabling HTTP/3 GREASE results in a successful request.
 [Other testing][steffengy-comment] has found that Cloudflare servers can handle GREASE frames before DATA frames, but cannot handle GREASE frames after DATA frames.